menandmice/micetro_docs/guides/implementation/updates.rst

 .. meta::
-   :description: How to update Micetro by Men&Mice
+   :description: How to update Micetro
    :keywords: update, Micetro

 .. _updates: